 Building a Client Education Portal: The Secret to Long-Term Law Firm Success

-Building a client education portal isn’t just about adding content to your website.
+A client education portal can be more than just ‘finally having some content on your website.’
 It’s a long-term investment in:

-Step 1: Define Your Portal’s Purpose and Audience
+Step 1: How to Define the Purpose and Audience for a Portal

 • Existing clients navigating ongoing matters?